Dog with cloudy eyes

 Recognizing Cataract Symptoms

 Cataracts appear as cloudy, milky, or bluish-gray areas within the pupil (the black part of the eye).
 In advanced cases, the entire lens may become opaque white.
-Watch for signs of vision impairment: bumping into furniture, reluctance to navigate stairs, hesitation in dim lighting, or changes in behavior.
+Watch for signs of vision impairment: bumping into furniture, reluctance to manage stairs, hesitation in dim lighting, or changes in behavior.
 Note that nuclear sclerosis (a normal aging change) also causes cloudiness but doesn't significantly impair vision.

 Common Causes and Risk Factors